reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

     </dependency>
 ```

 This principle is an evolution from an earlier practice of sharing libraries across applications by storing them in a shared classpath.
-But using this approach introduced a coupling with the configuration of the host system.
+Using that approach introduced a coupling with the configuration of the host system.

-The declarative style of specifying dependencies removed this coupling.
-In the context of using Spring Boot, when using a dependency tool like Maven/Gradle also allows us in :
+The declarative style of specifying dependencies removes this coupling.

+In the context of using Spring Boot, when using a dependency tool like Maven/Gradle we get:

- - ***Versioning*** by declaring specific versions of the dependencies with which our application works, and
+ - **Versioning** by declaring specific versions of the dependencies with which our application works, and
- - ***Isolating*** them by bundling them with the application.
+ - **Isolation** by bundling dependencies with the application.

 ## Config - Externalizing Configuration Properties

-> Store config in the environment
+> Store config in the environment.

-Few examples of configuration data are database connection URL and credentials, and URLs of services on which an application depends.
+A few examples of configuration data are database connection URLs and credentials, and URLs of services on which an application depends.
 These most often have different values across environments.
 If these are hard-coded in the code or property files bundled with the application, we need to update the application for deploying to different environments.

-Instead, a better approach is to [externalizing](https://reflectoring.io/externalize-configuration/https://reflectoring.io/externalize-configuration/) the configuration using environment variables.
+Instead, a better approach is to [externalize the configuration](/externalize-configuration/) using environment variables.
 The values of the environment variables are provided at runtime.
 We can provide the values from the command line if the application is run standalone.

 The default behavior in Spring Boot applications is to apply the values from environment variables to override any values declared in property files.
+We can use [configuration properties](/spring-boot-configuration-properties/) to read the configuration in the code.

-## Backing Services - Pluggable Datasources, and Queues
+## Backing Services - Pluggable Data Sources, and Queues

-> Treat backing services as attached resources
+> Treat backing services as attached resources.

 Backing services should be attached and replaceable instead of embedded in the code.
-The use of specifications like JPA helps us achieve this for RDBMS databases.
+The use of specifications like JPA helps us to achieve this for RDBMS databases.

 But in the absence of specifications, some code creeps into the code although we can keep them separate with abstraction layers.
 Similar to JPA, we can use JMS for messaging and SMTP for mails.

 ```xml
     <dependency>
       <groupId>org.springframework.boot</groupId>